Brennhausen: Truchseß von Brennhausen

 The Truchseß von Brennhausen is a genealogical branch of the Truchessen von Wetzhausen which descends from a Hans Truchseß (1260–1330).
 He had holdings in Wetzhausen, Brennhausen, Sternberg and Essfeld.
 In the official property record book of the Bishop of Würzburg, Gottfried III von Hohenlohe, with records from 1317 to 1322, it was written that one Truchseß von Blankenberg, and possibly the so-called Hans Truchseß, had holdings in Brennhausen.

-In another record book of the Prince-Bishop Albrecht von Hohenlohe, used from 1345–1372, it was written in 1345: “Johannes Truchseß von Alsleben owns also a tenth of Gabolshausen, a tenth of Poppenhausen, a half-tenth of Ermershausen, a tenth of Brennhausen, and a half-tenth of Maroldsweisach.”
+In another record book of the Prince-Bishop Albrecht von Hohenlohe, used from 1345 to 1372, it was written in 1345: “Johannes Truchseß von Alsleben owns also a tenth of Gabolshausen, a tenth of Poppenhausen, a half-tenth of Ermershausen, a tenth of Brennhausen, and a half-tenth of Maroldsweisach.”

 In 1343, Hans Truchseß was mentioned in a directory of Wetzhausen.
 It was written: “Notation regarding Mr. Hansen Truchseß, soul of a knight of Brünnhausen and his wedded wife.
 Owned Wetzhausen, Brünnhausen, Eßfeld and part of zu Sternberg.”
 His four Sons inherited these four places after his death and started four independent lines which later branched out even more.
 Diez, the actual founder of the Wetzhausen line, was given by his father, Hans, all of Wetzhausen and one third of Brennhausen.

 Hans Truchseß the Younger (1309–1370) received two thirds of the Brennhausen holdings and part of Sternberg.
 Hanns had his residence in Brennhausen.

 Brennhausen remained in the Truchseß family until 1542 when Georg Truchseß died with a brief intermission around 1500.
 Anna, daughter of Philipp Truchseß took Brennhausen into a marriage with Hans von Berlichingen, a vassal of Wilhelm Count von Henneberg.
-After Hans von Berlichingen death, Anna sold Brennhausen to pay her husband’s debts and Brennhausen ended up with Dietz Truchseß.
+After Hans von Berlichingen death, Anna sold Brennhausen to pay her husband's debts and Brennhausen ended up with Dietz Truchseß.